jacebrowning/gitman/README.md

 ### Restoring Previous Versions

-Display the specific revisions that are currently installed:
+Display the versions that are currently installed:

 ```sh
 $ gitman list